dhadka/ezcache/README.md

     AWS_REGION: us-east-1
 ```

-To use a different endpoint URL, such as with Minio, set the AWS_ENDPOINT env var to the appropriate address.
+To use with an S3 compatible provider, such as Minio, set the AWS_ENDPOINT env var to the appropriate address.

 NOTE: There is no eviction logic built into the AWS S3 storage provider.
 Instead, you must set up
 an [object lifecycle management policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html)